Skip to content

 Creating a Record

-Users can use the postRecord() method to create a new record or update existing records in the database.
+Use postRecord() to create a new record or update an existing record in the database.

-• data The data to be saved in key-value pairs.
-It can be an object literal, null, undefined, or a form SubmitEvent.
-Once the record is uploaded, the given data will be stored as a value under the key name data in the returned RecordData.
+• data: The content to save as key-value pairs.
+This can be an object literal, null, undefined, or a form SubmitEvent.
+After upload, the value is stored under the data key in the returned RecordData.

 html